shahraj81/aida/tools/sparql-query-application/README.md

 As of the last modified date (see above), the latest free version of GraphDB is 8.10.1 which will be used by the docker by default.
 In order to build the docker using the default (free) version of GraphDB:

 1. download the installer from `https://www.ontotext.com/free-graphdb-download/`,
-2. place it at: `./docker/AUX-data/graphdb-free-8.10.1-dist.zip`, and
+2. place it at: `./docker/AUX-data/graphdb-free-8.10.1-dist.zip`,
+3. open docker/Makefile and update the value of variable named ROOT to make it point to your system specific location of sparql-query-application, and
-3. run the following command(s):
+4. run the following command(s):

 ~~~
 cd docker